 - order a repeat prescription

-- view their GP medical record, where appropriate
+- view their GP health record, where appropriate

 GP surgery systems and linked profiles